juliantrueflynn/shopify-koa-app-example/walkthrough/README.md

 #### Excercise

-Lets take a few minutes for a quick independent excercise.

-1. See if you can add a few routes to your own application, including a NotFound route and component.
+See if you can add a few routes to your own application, including a NotFound route and component.

 Our App.js file is getting pretty large and eventually will get unmanageable.
 Let’s pull our pages into their own component files.

-#### Step 7: Getting our url bar to update
+## Updating URL bar with app

 We've built a package to make synchronizing Shopify embedded app's client side routing with the outer iframe host.
 Let's install that package and use it in our app.